samirmartins/pydaq/docs/get_model_arduino.md

 **NOTE 1**: before working with PYDAQ, device driver should be installed and working correctly as a DAQ (Data Acquisition) device

-**NOTE 2** To acquire/send data with arduino, the code provided here (located at [arduino_code](https://github.com/samirmartins/pydaq/tree/main/pydaq/arduino_code)) should be uploaded in Arduino first.
-Default input port is A0, and default output port is 13, those ports can be chanced in the above mencioned code.
-To the output code is necessary to use a digital output, since this is a limitation of Arduino Boards.
+**NOTE 2:** To get models with Arduino, [the code provided here](https://github.com/samirmartins/pydaq/tree/main/pydaq/arduino_code) should be firstly uploaded in your Arduino board.
+Default input port is A0, and default output port is 13.
+Those ports can be changed in the above-mentioned code.
+This code only works with digital output, since this is a limitation of Arduino Boards.

-**NOTE 3** PYDAQ is programmed to use 10 bits as a ADC resolution, and 0V and 5V as the input range.
+**NOTE 3:** PYDAQ is programmed to use 10 bits as an ADC resolution, and 0V and 5V as the input range.
 To change this, the user can alter the following variables:

 ```python